 Still working through COVID recovery?
 Time to consider our four takeaways to help get your business back on track.

-1. Accelerate your digital transformation
+1. Accelerate digital transformation

 3. Business resilience is built on innovation

-Businesses today must proactively address changing customer demands.
-They should partner with logistics providers who can bring innovative solutions and products that add value; are sustainable, cost effective, adaptive, and address customers’ health and safety concerns.
+Delivery services need to be sustainable, cost effective, adaptive, and address consumers’ growing preference for contactless and customized deliveries.
 This is where digital tools - as well as advances in robotics, drone deliveries and AI technology for supply chains - become a key focus in logistics.

 4. Giving back to your community will take center stage